Human Acts: Development and publication

 Human Acts was serialized in the literary blog Window run by Changbi, a Korean publishing house, from November 2013 to January 2014.
 Later, Human Acts was published in novel form as the author's sixth full-length novel.
 The novel is inspired by the Gwangju Uprising, a significant event in Korea's contemporary history that occurred on 18 May 1980.
 The uprising's consequence is reflected in both the writing and the author's statements about her personal experiences and ordeal in writing the novel.
-Han once remarked that her life was changed when her father showed her an album of photographs from the Gwangju Uprising.
+Han once remarked that her life was changed when, as a child, she looked through an album of photographs her father obtained from the Gwangju Uprising.
 She conducted extensive research and reportage before writing fiction based on this violent historic incident.
 Referring to her experience while composing the novel, Han mentioned that she could sometimes write only three lines a day due to the emotional toll of the incident.
 However, she has also said that Human Acts remains her most cherished work.

 The novel's original title was You, In the Summer to shed light on the fact that spring has passed and summer has come, with the boy no longer alive to welcome the new season.
 The title was also intended to hint at how cruel summer can be.
 The ultimate title Human Acts was decided at the last minute.
-The young protagonist in the novel is merely referred to as "you" throughout the book, and the novel hauntingly makes it seem as if he is traveling across time from the 1980s to the present day.
+The young protagonist in the novel is merely referred to as "you" throughout the book, and the novel hauntingly makes it appear as if he is traveling across time from the 1980s to the present day.
 The boy is dead and can no longer be seen, but his presence can be felt each time the people who knew him calls for him.

-The book has been translated to over 14 languages.
+The novel has been translated into at least 18 languages.